-20 Questions About Colocation
+20 Questions About Choosing a Colocation Facility

 all of the introductory questions you are likely to have.